HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 Dependencies: `None`

 Start executing an ongoing bug bounty that provides a means for security researchers to disclose their findings in a manner additive to our existing responsible disclosure policy.

+## Setup recurring meetings
+Diagram short name: `Setup-Meetings`

+Dependencies: `None`

+Setup ongoing meetings that are necessary for delivery across all teams working on grants.gov and NOFO simplification.

+These meetings will help us align with a two-week sprint cycle.
+As much as possible, meetings will be open to members of the open source community and general public.

+Where possible and appropriate, it would be great to use 'unconference' tooling (the CEJST team used GitHub issues, but this had a challenging user experience) so that any participant can propose a topic for discussion for either themselves or others to facilitate.
+On the CEJST team, the team would propose a topic subject, description, duration, and facilitator name.
+For instance, here's an example entry:

+    Subject: Review latest user research findings
+    Description: We just completed two weeks of our latest user research study and want to review the findings and answer questions for anyone interested
+    Duration: 30 minutes
+    Facilitator: Abdul

+Ideally these topics would have updates as well to let participants indicate which presentations they're most interested in seeing.

+As of this time, it probably makes most sense to have all these meetings online, or at least in a hybrid online/in-person format.

+These should be discussed and refined, and we're open to all ideas about how to make this more effective, but here's an example set of meetings:

+1. Team of teams: sprint planning (60m, once per 2 weeks)
+  - Review delivery plan for each team for the coming 2 week sprint
+  - This meeting is at the start of the sprint.
+2. Team of teams: burndown check-in (30m, once per 2 weeks)
+  - Mid-sprint review of burndown charts against delivery.
+  - This meeting is in the middle of the sprint.
+3. Demo of demos (60m, once per 2 weeks)
+  - All teams present demos of what was delivered this sprint.
+4. Retro (60m, once per 2 weeks)
+  - Retrospective on what went well, what could go better, review and agree upon specific ideas for improvements
+  - Using a tool such as EasyRetro
+  - At the end of the agenda, each person self-reports how happy they are with their work and the project right now, and what could be done to make them happier.
+5. Open discussion calendar holds (60m, once per two weeks)
+  - Calendar hold to keep time on everyone's calendar for whatever ad-hoc topics are needed.
+  - Use unconference tooling
+6. Milestone pre-planning (15m, as needed)
+  - One meeting per milestone definition
+  - Do a quick overview of milestones that are getting ready to be defined
+7. Milestone planning (60m, as needed)
+  - One meeting per milestone definition
+  - Present near-final draft of milestone definition, according to milestone template.
+  - Review and get feedback from all attendees, answer all outstanding questions
+  - Mark milestone as fully defined and ready to be worked.
+8. Grants.gov tea time (60m, once per two weeks)
+  - A casual social hang to get to know each other better as people outside of just our daily work.
+  - Host this during a casual part of the sprint cycle (not the beginning or end).

 # NOFO milestones